progressdb/ProgressDB/docs/public/service-maintenance.md

 visibility: public
 ---

-# Maintenance (concise)
+# Maintenance

-Scope: concrete backup, restore, and short verification steps for operators.
+Concrete backup, restore, and short verification steps for operators.
 This is intentionally minimal — it assumes you follow the install guidance in `docs/public/guides-installation.md` and that you manage the service as a binary or container per your environment.

 Pre-maintenance checklist